The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.

 the integral of the density of a continuous variable over an interval is equal to the probability that the variable will belong to that interval;

-the multiple integral of the joint density of a continuous random vector over a given set is equal to the probability that the random vector will belong to that set.
+the multiple integral of the joint density of a continuous vector over a given set is equal to the probability that the random vector will belong to that set.

 The following is a formal definition.